hemanth/interview-time/readme.markdown

 $ interview-time
 ```

-For rest of commands do a `iterview-time --help`
+For rest of commands do a `interview-time --help`

 P.S: Loads of questions are on their way, feel free to send a PR ;)